-In our ED 100 course, candidates researched current supply and demand of this high needs area as defined by Kansas State Department of Education.
-E-mails were sent to all School of Education candidates twice a year informing them of the opportunity to add additional content areas by testing only.
-We identified mathematically talented candidates by reviewing math ACT scores.
-We met with each candidate individually to determine what would be involved in adding the middle level mathematics endorsement.
-Baker can assist such candidates plan a course of study to attain this goal.
+In our ED 100 course, candidates research current supply and demand of this high needs area as defined by Kansas State Department of Education.
+E-mails are sent to all School of Education candidates twice a year informing them of the opportunity to add additional content licensure areas by testing only.
+We identify mathematically talented candidates by reviewing math ACT scores.
+We assure that all candidates know they can add a mathematics endorsement and if they choose to pursue that option, Baker can assist such candidates plan a course of study to attain this goal.